 Depending on the technique your plastic surgeon uses, you might require temporary drains to help draw out excess fluid that gathers in the space between the muscle and overlying tissues after surgery.
 While they may seem gross, drains are not painful and they do help facilitate recovery.
 Any drains will need regular emptying (it’s not difficult, and your surgeon will show you how to do this) and cannot get wet, so you will not be able to take a “real” shower until they are removed, typically within one to two weeks after surgery.

 Of course, each patient heals at his or her own rate.
 Before you have surgery, talk to your surgeon about what you might expect, as well as what measures they take to help minimize pain and discomfort after surgery.
 For example, I prefer combining liposuction with abdominoplasty, which often allows for a “drainless” recovery with less swelling.
-Our New Jersey tummy tuck patients also get the benefits of our unique Rapid Recovery Program, which includes personalized pain relief protocol, scar care, and massage therapy.
+Our tummy tuck patients also get the benefits of our unique Rapid Recovery Program, which includes personalized pain relief protocol, scar care, and massage therapy.